yyrdl/dload/readme.md

-__Fist Of All__ : It's very difficult to implement a safety hot-reload tool. `dload` can't cover  everything for you ,it just provide a nice way to mannage the reference of  modules,and update module globally without any extra code.You should be careful of the resource created by the hot module.And the best way is that the hot module dosen't hold any resource,it just takes an input and returns an output.
+__Fist Of All__ : It's very difficult to implement a safety hot-reload tool. `dload` can't cover  everything for you ,it just provide a nice way to mannage the reference of  modules,and update module globally without any extra code.You should be careful of the resource hold by the hot module.And the best way is that the hot module dosen't hold any resource,it just takes an input and returns an output.